launchableinc/cli/cli-reference.md

 | `--build BUILD_NAME` | Name of the build being tested. \(See `record build --name`\) | Yes |
 | `--no-save-file` | Instead of save a session ID to `~/.config/launchable/session.json`, output it to STDOUT | No |

 This command tells Launchable that you are about to begin testing a build that was been recorded earlier with the `record build` command.
+This is only needed in more complex scenarios.

 The command writes out a session ID to `~/.config/launchable/session.json`.
 Subsequent commands read the session ID from this file.